The true and the false associated with citronella for landscaping which is considered an effective insect and mosquito repellent by many consumers.

-The media induced hysteria surrounding the Zika virus has made these products even more attractive of late.
+Concerns surrounding the Zika virus has made these products even more attractive.
 I live in the state of Florida where at least one case of Zika has been confirmed as of this writing.
-The governor declared a state of emergency regarding the situation with the predictable result of regular pesticide spraying from mosquito fogging trucks out in force around urban neighborhoods.
+The governor declared a state of emergency regarding the situation.
+The predictable result is mosquito fogging around urban residential neighborhoods.

 The Citronella Mosquito Plant Hoax

 The picture above shows a potted citronella plant about 2 feet tall that I currently have on my porch.
-It sits about 5 feet feet away from the seating area and can be easily smelled from that distance.
+It sits about 5 feet away from the seating area.
+It is easily smelled from that distance.

 Marketed as a “mosquito plant” in the United States and Canada, this particular species has a distinctive appearance due to its medium green, lacy leaves.
-It is a member of the geranium family, Pelargonium citrosum (citrosa), and as such, produces attractive, pleasant smelling blooms in the summer that are pinkish white.
+It is a member of the geranium family, Pelargonium citrosum (citrosa), producing attractive, pleasant smelling blooms in the summer that are pinkish white.

 The Journal of the Mosquito Control Association published a study in 1996 that claimed no significant difference between citrosa-treated and nontreated subjects (1).

-In another study in the same journal, the citrosa “mosquito plant” was assessed as a wide area repellent against adult, host seeking female mosquitoes (Aedes albopictus and Culex quinquefasciatus).
+In another study in the same journal, scientists assessed the citrosa “mosquito plant” as a wide area repellent against adult, host-seeking female mosquitoes.
+This included the two species Aedes albopictus and Culex quinquefasciatus.
 Researchers noted no significant differences in the number of mosquitoes landing on the forearms of human subjects in locations where plants were present compared with areas without plants (2).
-In fact, the mosquitoes were observed to land and rest on the citrosa leaves directly.
+In fact, the mosquitoes were observed to land and rest on the citrosa leaves directly!